IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Basic/manual.md

 US and Canadian ABS signal prototypes can roughly be divided into two categories - three indication signaling and four indication signaling.
 Three aspect signaling means that there are only three indications - clear, approach, and stop.
 Four indication signaling introduces advance approach (flashing yellow), meaning the next block will be approach (constant yellow).
 Generally four indication signaling on ABS and APB came later, as train speeds increased and more warning was needed to slow before reaching a stop (ie. red) signal.

-By default, the Block Signal Basic defaults to only three indication signaling, as getting three blocks between trains on our often small layouts can be difficult.
+The Block Signal Basic defaults to only three indication signaling, as getting three blocks between trains on our often small layouts can be difficult.
 However, on larger layouts and modular setups, four indication signaling is often desired and can be enabled by soldering Jumper B.

 ### Jumper C - Searchlight Emulation